Robert Sherman (music critic): Other ventures

 Sherman spent many years preserving the memories of both his mother, the pianist Nadia Reisenberg, and his aunt, thereminist Clara Rockmore, through the management of biographies, memorial events, and the writing of commentaries on their recordings.
 In collaboration with his brother, Alexander Sherman, Robert completed the project of releasing a book about his mother, entitled Nadia Reisenberg: A Musician's Scrapbook, which was published by International Piano Archives in Maryland in 1986.
 In 2004, Sherman founded the Nadia Reisenberg-Clara Rockmore Foundation to further celebrate the legacies of his mother and aunt.
 Among its many projects, the foundation remastered, released, or re-released more than a dozen CD recordings.

 Retirement and death

 In May 2023, Sherman announced his retirement from WQXR, after 68 years of service.
 He died on June 27, at age 90.
 He was married twice.
-His first marriage, to Ruth Sherman (nee Gershuni), ended in divorce.
+His first marriage, to Ruth Sherman (née Gershuni), ended in divorce.
 His subsequent marriage, to Veronica Bravo, lasted until her death in 2012.
 He is survived by his two sons, his four grandchildren, and his partner, Jill Bloom.